lmfit/uncertainties/doc/tech_guide.rst

 For instance, ``sin(0+/-0.01)`` yields a meaningful standard deviation since it is quite linear over 0±0.01.
-However, ``cos(0+/-0.01)``, yields an approximate standard deviation of 0 (because the cosine is not well approximated by a line around 0), which might not be precise enough for all applications.
+However, ``cos(0+/-0.01)``, yields an approximate standard deviation of 0 (because around 0, the cosine is parabolic, not linear), which might not be precise enough for all applications.

 .. index:: comparison operators; technical details